Food-Busters/food_busters/README.md

 # Food Busters

-Mobile App to encourage reducing food wastes for environment and develop healthy diet.
+Mobile App to encourage reducing pollution from food waste and develop healthy diet.

 - [More About Food Busters](https://github.com/Food-Busters)